The Garden Grazer

 A satisfying vegan Summer Vegetable Chili recipe made with two types of beans and fresh garden produce.
 It's healthy, easy to customize, and makes a delicious lunch or dinner!
 (Vegan, gluten-free, oil-free.)

-Vegan summer vegetable chili in a white bowl with avocado
+Vegan summer vegetable chili in a white serving bowl topped with avocado and fresh cilantro

 Ingredients for Summer Chili